 Subject to market conditions, requests by programme countries and to fulfilling conditionality.
 Please note that figures are based on estimates and may vary depending upon market conditions.
 These figures do not include disbursements in kind.
-Total lending requirements for future periods are based on current disbursement schedule

 Level 1 Asset recognition

 International Regulatory Framework Basel III & Basel II